Jacobi relations on naturally reductive homogeneous spaces: Fiber Bundles of Naturally Reductive Spaces

-If $B|_{\frakh^\perp\times \frakh^\perp}$ is positive definite, then the previous implies that for $s\,\to\,0$ the induced metric tensors converge to the naturally reductive metric on $G/H$ defined by $B$.
 For the last assertion, it is clear that $f$ is a Riemannian submersion with respect to the naturally reductive metrics induced by $\hat B$ and $B$.
-Conversely given a homogeneous bundle--like metric on $\hat G/\hat K$ we consider the orthogonal decomposition $T \hat G/\hat K\,=\,\scrH\oplus\scrV$ of the tangent bundle into the horizontal and the vertical subbundle.
+Conversely, given a $\hat G$ invariant bundle--like metric on $G\,/\,H$, we consider the orthogonal decomposition $T G\,/\,H\,=\,\scrH\oplus\scrV$ of the tangent bundle into the horizontal and the vertical subbundle.
 The vertical bundle is $\hat G$--invariant and so is its orthogonal complement $\scrH$.
-Then the isotropy representation of $\hat K$ on horizontal vectors is the isotropy representation of $K$ whereas it is the adjoint representation of $K/H$ on vertical vectors.
-Since we assume that the adjoint representation of $K/H$ is irreducible and not a component of the isotropy representation of $G/K$, we have $\scrH\bot\scrV$ for every $\hat G$--homogeneous metric by Schur's Lemma.
-If this metric is also bundle--like, then it is uniquely determined on vertical vectors.
-Since $\scrV$ is an irreducible $K/H$--module, it must be equal to $\hat B(\,s\,)$ for some $s$ again by Schur's Lemma. \end{proof}
+Then, the isotropy representation of $\hat K$ on horizontal vectors is the isotropy representation of $K$, whereas it is the adjoint representation of $K/H$ on vertical vectors.
+Since we assume that the adjoint representation of $K/H$ is irreducible and not a component of the isotropy representation of $G/K$, we have $\scrH\bot\scrV$ also for every other $\hat G$--homogeneous metric by Schur's Lemma.
+Therefore, a bundle--like $\hat G$--invariant metric is uniquely determined on some vertical space $\scrV_p$.
+This metric has to be equal to $\hat B_s$ for some $s$ again by Schur's Lemma because $\scrV$ is an irreducible $K/H$--module. \end{proof}